-The course forms part of a suite of short e-learning courses that focus on different types of economic crime, and is ideal for employees in busy workplaces who need to understand the Bribery Act 2010.
+The course forms part of a suite of short e-learning course that focus on different types of economic crime, and is ideal for employees in busy workplaces who need to understand the issues around fraud.

 This course is accredited by Highfield Qualifications.

 Any employee who may be in a position where fraud is a potential risk, as well as their managers.
 The Introduction to Fraud and Fraud Prevention can also be used as a stand-alone module by anyone interested in finding out more about economic crime and the legislative requirements placed on individuals and businesses to combat it.

 Learn at your own pace anytime using our online platform

 - Legislation relevant to fraud

 - The consequences of fraud for individuals, businesses and organisations